Healthy Homes Assessment Mangateretere

 Draught Stopping Mangateretere

-Draughts are a major cause of low temperatures inside houses.
-A damp house will cost more to heat, which completed jobs in wasting money and energy.
+Draughts increase the likelihood of less temperature in households.
+A damp house will cost more to heat, which means wasting money and energy.

-You don’t require to block holes or gaps in the construction.
-For example, tiny gaps around doors and windows could be necessary to allow for movement of the building as the household heats and cools, to allow them to be opened and closed rather than being stuck.
-We will examine all windows and doors in our Healthy Homes assessment of your rental property.
+You don’t need to block holes or gaps which are part of the construction.
+For example, tiny gaps around windows and doors could be required to allow movement of the building when the house is heated and cools so that they can still be closed and opened rather than sticking.
+We will examine all doors and windows as part of an Healthy Homes assessment of your rental property.

 draught stopping building inspections